bestia-dev/mem6_game/mem6/README.md

 In the past I wrote html inside Rust code with the macro `html!` from the `crate typed-html`
 <https://github.com/bodil/typed-html>
-It has also a macro `dodrio!` created exclusively for the dodrio vdom.
+It has also a macro `dodrio !` created exclusively for the dodrio vdom.
 I had two main problems with this approach:

 1. Any change to the html required a recompiling.
 And that is very slow in Rust.